 Each component’s forward and backward traceability can be seen with the help of a traceability matrix.

 Monitoring the testing process is essential for software teams, particularly Project Managers and QA team leads.
 Being able to visualize the process can help them define Key Performance Indicators (KPIs) for their team and measure the overall quality of the software or a specific version properly.
 Having these metrics on hand can help you make informed decisions about the software quality management process.

 In complex production processes, having the ability to monitor isn’t just based on tracking task progression.
 Another important area of interest is the connections between multiple requirements and test cases.

 With the help of traceability, we can pinpoint the exact tests that were designed to verify each requirement and whether that execution was successful or not.
-We can also utilise it to locate any bugs and defects that may have occurred during the execution.
+We can also utilize it to locate any bugs and defects that may have occurred during the execution.

 What is a Requirement Traceability Matrix?

 A Requirement Traceability Matrix (RTM) is a document that traces and maps the requirements of users with test cases.
 It contains all the requirements by the client as well as the requirement traceability in a single document, delivered towards the end of the SDLC.
-The main goal of the RTM is to validate that all requirements are checked through test cases in such a way that no functionality is left unchecked during Software testing.
+The main goal of the RTM is to validate that all requirements are checked through test cases in such a way that no functionality is left unchecked during software testing.

 The Importance of a Requirement Traceability Matrix

 Requirement Traceability Matrix helps to bridge the requirements, test cases, and defects accurately.
 All parts of the software are tested by having Requirement Traceability (End to End testing of an application is achieved).
 The RTM also guarantees good ‘Quality’ of the application as all the features are checked.
 Quality control is often achieved as software gets tested for unforeseen scenarios with minimal defects and every single Functional and non-functional requirement being satisfied.